coupergateway/couper/docs/website/content/2.configuration/4.block/backend.md

     "name": "http2",
     "type": "bool",
     "default": "false",
-    "description": "Enables the HTTP2 support."
+    "description": "Enables the HTTP2 support.
+Must not be used in backend refinement."
   },
   {
     "name": "max_connections",
     "type": "number",
     "default": "0",
-    "description": "The maximum number of concurrent connections in any state (_active_ or _idle_) to the origin."
+    "description": "The maximum number of concurrent connections in any state (_active_ or _idle_) to the origin.
+Must not be used in backend refinement."
   },
   {
     "name": "origin",